sonemas/service-rs/README.md

 # Service
 Copyright (c) 2023, Sonemas LLC
-The service project provides the core elements, written in Rust, for a Service Oriented Architecture.
+The service project provides the core elements for a service written in Rust.

 ## License
 ```